Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 時雨</span> {%pronounce pronouncer="akitomo" word="shigure" lang="ja-Latn"
 file="pronunciation_ja_時雨.mp3" %}).

-These cards have a strange relationship to the others — in many games they have special powers, or they are valued lower than the cards of other months.
+These cards have a strange relationship with the other cards — in many games they have special powers, or they are valued lower than the cards of other months.
 For ex&shy;ample, the bright of November will often score less than the other four brights, and in some games the “lightning card” has special powers, such as